 - Stability and Compatibility – assessment of a product and its packaging under various representative (and accelerated) conditions to ascertain whether any recognisable adverse effects likely to occur to chemical stability of product or appearance/functionality of the packaging.
 This testing is required by EU cosmetic regulation to support the claimed shelf life of a product.

 - PAO (Period After Opening) – additional (Challenge) testing that can be undertaken after being stored in accelerated conditions to support claimed period after opening of a product (i.e. support a claim that a product will not experience microbiological spoiling for a particular time period).

-- Challenge/PET – testing required to support safety assessment of products and confirm the products robustness against microbiological contamination.
+- Challenge/PET – testing required to support the safety assessment of products and confirm the robustness of the product against microbiological contamination.